 Tantobie which also occurs with the spelling Tantoby in the nineteenth century has a name that is a bit of a mystery as there are no early forms to trace its origins.
 Interestingly, the ending ‘by’ or ‘bie’ in place-names usually indicates a place of Viking-Danish origin.
 However, such Viking names are very rare in northern County Durham.

 Entering Tantobie on the main road from the east and the official County Durham road sign reads ‘Tantobie (Sleepy valley)’.

 Sleepy Valley is the curious name given to the estate at the eastern end of the village which explains why the signs on the approach to Tantobie from the north or south simply say ‘Tantobie’.

 Approach Tantobie from the west and the signs say ‘White-le-Head’ which was the name of a once separate village that now forms the western part of Tantobie.
 On old maps this is called Whiteley Head.
 It was once the site of the Tanfield Moor Colliery ‘Willy Pit.
 Some people may be surprised to find that such a small place as Tantobie can have three different local identities.

 Curiously there is also a place called Tanfield Leith – a farm just east of Tantobie and this may derive from the Norse word ‘lith’ meaning a slope.
-There is also a farm called Wester Leith which looks doubly Norse – ‘Wester’ meaning western is a common element in place-names but of course is may nor be Norse at all.
+There is also a farm called Wester Leith which looks doubly Norse – ‘Wester’ meaning western is a common element in Norse place-names but of course is may not be Norse at all.
 There is also a stream called the Farleith Burn nearby.